AhmadAddakhakhny/BBB-Device-Drivers/docs/notes/03_Platform_Dev-Drv/1_Platform-Dev-Drv.md

 4. PIN config ... etc.

 ### 5. How to add platform device info to the kernel?
-> During kernel boot: using device tree blob
+1. During kernel boot: using device tree blob (recommended method)
+2. Hard conding the board information (obsolete methodo)

 ### 6. What is Device tree?
 1. DT was created by **Open Firmware** then concept was adopted by linux org.